transformationflow/transformationflow.github.io/docs/guidelines.md

 - **Capability** extensions from the `flowfunctions` library

 ## Naming Conventions

-=== "Flow Definitions"
-    A data transformation flow is a set of inbound tables, followed by some intermediate transformation logic and a set of outbound tables.
+A Transformation Flow is the end-to-end flow between inbound data and transformed outbound data.
+It is a set of inbound tables, followed by some intermediate transformation logic and a set of outbound tables.
 The important definitions here are:

+- **Flow Dataset:** A dataset containing individual stages (connected tables and views)
 - **Flow Stage:** A single table or view in a transformation flow
-    - **Flow Dataset:** A dataset containing a set of tables or views
 - **Flow Step:** A common table expression within a SQL transformation flow stage

-=== "Datasets"
+=== "Flow Datasets"
     A transformation flow name is the shortest description of the flow, which will be used as the base for all related datasets.
 It might be as short as a single word (e.g. `shopify`) or multiple words sepearated by underscores (e.g. `google_analytics`).

     Suffixes are used to group datasets within transformation flows, added to the transformation flow name.
 This means that the flow datasets will appear adjacent to each other in the user interface or in any ordered list.
 The following suffixes are recommended at a minimum: